 Key questions to answer with your content include:

-What problems does this product or service solve?
+- What problems does this product or service solve?

-What features should I look for in this product or service?
+- What features should I look for in this product or service?

-How does this product or service work?
+- How does this product or service work?

-If your business isn’t using at least one of these to reach out to potential buyers (or if you’re not using it effectively) you could be missing out on hundreds of opportunities every day.
+If your business isn’t using at least one to reach out to potential buyers (or if you’re not using it effectively) you could be missing out on countless opportunities every day.

-While the decision-making journey is usually longer and more complex, the process is similar to B2C consumers.
+While the decision-making journey is usually longer and more complex, the process is still similar to B2C consumers.
 With that in mind, your B2B social presence should focus on building a consistent and relatable brand, and a community that offers insights and knowledge that buyers can actually use.